Reference for .eqy file format¶

 amend, ramend, and noamend¶

-command finds the fragment(s) generating the
+The amend <pattern> command finds the fragment(s) generating the

 specified net(s), and amends all partitions using those signals with the gold